boshyxd/robloxstudio-mcp/docs/forum-announcement.md

 - Read and edit scripts programmatically

 **What Makes It Different:**
-- 40 specialized tools for Roblox development
+- 23 consolidated tools for Roblox development
 - Script source reading and editing
 - Built specifically for AI assistant integration
 - Pure TypeScript - easy to understand and modify